gjbex/Python-software-engineering/source-code/code-testing/README.md

     defined by `unittest.TestCase`.
 1. `run_test.sh`: shell script that actually runs the test code, and that uses discovery to minimize maintenance of test code.
-1. `Asserts`: `assert` is a Python statement, so it not part of unit testing per se.
-It is mainly intended for contract-based programming and one can prevent code to be emitted for asserts by using the `-O` optimizatino flag when running the code.

 Note
 ----